 Depression is a disorder that promotes feelings of extreme sadness that are quite different from feeling a little down for a few days.
 It is difficult to complete everyday tasks, and the symptoms are present for at least two weeks.
-Depression can be triggered by environmental factors or stressful life situations like the death of a loved one, a divorce, job loss, or financial difficulties, or a demanding or stressful career.
+Depression can be triggered by environmental factors or stressful life situations like the death of a loved one, a divorce, job loss, financial difficulties, or a demanding or stressful career.
 Sometimes it is triggered by health issues and especially when someone has a chronic health problem.
-It can have a genetic factor, and often runs in families.
-Depression is a serious medical illness that affects the chemistry of the brain, and it can affect anyone at any age.
+It can have a genetic factor and often runs in families.
+Depression is a serious medical illness that affects the brain’s chemistry, and it can affect anyone at any age.
 Fortunately, depression is treatable.

 What Are the Symptoms of Depression?

 Symptoms of depression include feeling sad, hopeless, or empty, having difficulty concentrating or making decisions, and losing interest in previously enjoyed activities.
 It can also cause serious emotional symptoms that include thoughts of suicide or death, and people may feel worthless or guilty.
 The physical symptoms include low energy, having a change in appetite or sleeping patterns, and self-destructive behavior.
 Other physical symptoms can occur, and which include headaches or digestive problems.